PROTOPOROS XIII Tribute and Moments of Trip

-The PROTOPOROS XIII about to dock in Eretria.
+The PROTOPOROS XIII seen about to dock in Eretria.

 The PROTOPOROS XIII seen docking in the port of Eretria.

-After the ship docked, it was finally time to board her.
+After the ship docked, it was finally time to embark onboard her.
 Here is a view of the wide open garage, which passes under her accommodation superstructure.
 She also has side ramps which allow the passengers to take the staircases that lead to the accommodation superstructure.

 The first deck of the accommodation superstructure.
 It stretches between the two edges of the ship, above each ramp door.
 The first deck has, just like most Greek-built open-type double-ended ferries, an indoor area that includes seats.
 At each side of the superstructure, there is a small alley with white chairs where passengers can sit while remaining outside.

 The small alley, featuring white chairs where passengers can sit while remaining outside.
 Next to it is the stairway that leads to the second deck of the accommodation superstructure of the ship.